Princess Märtha Louise of Norway

-Princess Märtha Louise of Norway (born 22 September 1971) is a member of the Norwegian royal family, but is not a member of the royal house and has no public role.
-Märtha Louise is active within alternative therapy and spiritual practices, and is a self-described clairvoyant.
-She is married to Durek Verrett.
+Princess Märtha Louise of Norway (born 22 September 1971) is a member of the Norwegian royal family, but is not part of the royal house and holds no public role.
+She is the elder child and only daughter of King Harald V and Queen Sonja, and the elder sister of King Haakon VIII.

-A member of the House of Glücksburg, Märtha Louise was born in Oslo in 1971 to then-Prince Harald and the former commoner Sonja Haraldsen.
-At the time she had no inheritance rights to the Norwegian throne.
-This changed in 1990, when she was included in the line of succession to the Norwegian throne, where she is currently fourth.
-Her father became king in 1991.
+At the time of her birth, she had no inheritance rights to the Norwegian throne.
+This changed in 1990, when she was included in the line of succession, where she is currently third.